 In 1997, the Service approved a Land Protection Plan (LPP) and acquisition boundary for the San Diego NWR's Otay-Sweetwater Unit, as well as the Vernal Pools Stewardship Project (Figure 1-2).
 The Land Protection Plan for the Otay-Sweetwater Unit established an acquisition boundary that has the potential to protect up to 43,860 acres of native habitat (Figure 1-3).
 Acquisition within this boundary from willing sellers is intended to contribute to the conservation of listed species within southwestern San Diego County and sustain native diversity by conserving large contiguous blocks of undisturbed native habitat (USFWS 1997a).
-The purpose for these acquisitions, as stated in the LPP, is "to protect, manage, and restore habitats for federally listed endangered and threatened species and migratory birds and to maintain and enhance the biological diversity of native plants and animals" (USFWS 1997a).

-In the years since the LPP was approved, several large areas within the Otay-Sweetwater acquisition boundary have been acquired for inclusion in the Refuge and acquisition efforts will continue per available funding and willing sellers.
-As of May 2016, the Otay-Sweetwater Unit included about 11,870 acres of USFWS-owned lands (refer to Figure 1-3).
+In the years since the LPP was approved, several large areas within the Otay-Sweetwater acquisition boundary have been acquired by the Service for inclusion in the Refuge and acquisition efforts will continue per available funding.
+It should be noted that because the Service's land acquisition program is based on willing sellers, it is likely that some lands within the approved acquisition boundary will never be acquired.
+As of August 2013, the Otay-Sweetwater Unit included about 11,470 acres of USFWS-owned lands (refer to Figure 1-3).
 Over the next few years, an additional 337 acres of land owned by the California Department of Transportation (Caltrans) are expected to be transferred to the Service for inclusion in the Refuge (Figure 1-4).

-In addition to the Refuge's 11,870 acres, there are more than 25,000 acres within the Otay-Sweetwater acquisition boundary that are owned by other Federal, State, and local agencies, tribes, and non-profit conservation organizations (refer to Figure 1-4).
-Most of this acreage is already managed for habitat conservation and/or watershed protection; therefore, it is unlikely that these lands will ever be incorporated into the Refuge.
+In addition to the Refuge's 11,470 acres, there are more than 25,000 acres within the Otay-Sweetwater acquisition boundary that are owned by other Federal, State, and local agencies, tribes, and non-profit conservation organizations (refer to Figure 1-4).
+Most of this acreage is already managed for habitat conservation and/or watershed protection; therefore, it is unlikely that the majority of these lands will ever be incorporated into the Refuge.